Our Upper Loire Barge cruise routes includes Sancerre to Montargis, Briare Canal and Latéral to the Loire Canal

-Leaving Montbouy we meander along the canal to the town of Montargis,which is our last port of call, with its 131 bridges, you can see why its nick name is “little Venice.”
+On the final day of our Upper Loire Barge cruise, we leave Montbouy and meander along the canal to the town of Montargis.
+With its 131 bridges, you can see why its nick name is “little Venice.”
 After lunch take a stroll around and discover the feudal castle, the half timbered buildings, shops and cafes.
 Perhaps buying some Pralines for which Montargis is famous.

 The C’est La Vie awaits your return for the Captains dinner, which ends your cruise in style.

 Departure time is 9:30AM after breakfast.
 You’ll then be chauffeured back to Paris for the end of the morning.